-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
-The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, photocontact dermatitis or death from photocontact dermatitis is connected with the circumstances of that service.
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

+- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

+- operational service under the VEA;

+- peacekeeping service under the VEA;

+- hazardous service under the VEA;

+- British nuclear test defence service under the VEA;

+- warlike service under the MRCA;

+- non-warlike service under the MRCA,

+before it can be said that a reasonable hypothesis has been raised connecting photocontact dermatitis or death from photocontact dermatitis, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 6 November 2018 concerning photocontact dermatitis in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the

-Authority, including the sound medical-scientific evidence it has previously considered.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.